meeshkan/hmt/README.md

 $ meeshkan build -i path/to/recordings.jsonl [-o path/to/output_directory]
 ```

-The input file should be in [JSON Lines](http://jsonlines.org/) format and every line should be in [HTTP Types](https://meeshkan.github.io/http-types/) JSON format.For an example input file, see [recordings.jsonl](https://github.com/Meeshkan/meeshkan/blob/master/resources/recordings.jsonl).
+The input file should be in [JSON Lines](http://jsonlines.org/) format and every line should be in [HTTP Types](https://meeshkan.github.io/http-types/) JSON format.

+For an example input file, see [recordings.jsonl](https://github.com/Meeshkan/meeshkan/blob/master/resources/recordings.jsonl).
 The libraries listed at [HTTP Types](https://meeshkan.github.io/http-types/) can be used to generate input files in your language of choice.

 Use dash (`-i -`) to read from standard input: